A Travel Price Comparison for Families, Couples, and Backpackers Amsterdam vs. Boston for Attractions, Nightlife, Music, and Old Town

 Amsterdam is a great place to explore.
 It is common to spend a weekend here.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.

-You'll find theater and nightlife around the loyal big city of Boston.
+You'll find theater and nightlife around the historic big city of Boston.
 The old town is one of the main draws for visitors.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This city offers a variety of activities to choose from.

 It's hard to know how much time to spend in Amsterdam.
 For many, it makes a great getaway for five days.
 Make sure you visit the old town while you're here.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

-You'll find nightlife and live music around the proud city of Boston.
+You'll find nightlife and live music around the traditional city of Boston.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Exploring the old town is a popular activity.
 Most people head to the area for the museums.
 Five days should give you a good understanding of everything this city has to offer.

 Amsterdam is a bustling city that offers something for everyone.
 This city offers a variety of activities to choose from.
 Most visitors spend time around the old town while in the area.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.